Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 Tick Data

 &lt;p&gt;Get historical tick data for US stocks from all 13 exchanges.
-Return csv format.
 You can send the request directly to our tick server at &lt;a href&#x3D;\&quot;https://tick.finnhub.io/\&quot;&gt;https://tick.finnhub.io/&lt;/a&gt; with the same path and parameters or get redirected there if you call our main server.
-Data is updated at the end of each trading day.&lt;/p&gt;&lt;p&gt;Tick data from 1985 is available for Enterprise clients via our partner&#39;s feed. &lt;a href&#x3D;\&quot;mailto:support@finnhub.io\&quot;&gt;Contact us&lt;/a&gt; to learn more.&lt;/p&gt;
+Data is updated at the end of each trading day.&lt;/p&gt;&lt;p&gt;Tick data from 1985 is available for Enterprise clients. &lt;a href&#x3D;\&quot;mailto:support@finnhub.io\&quot;&gt;Contact us&lt;/a&gt; to learn more.&lt;/p&gt;

 ### Example